Tuesday, October 28, 2008

 1-Madness, Charity of Madness, Witchveil, Madness Magic, Spellcasting

-At each level, a Rusted Savant gains a level of spellcasting or Invocation use as if he had gained a level in a casting class he previously belonged to.
+-Spellcasting: At each level, a Rusted Savant gains a level of spellcasting or Invocation use as if he had gained a level in a casting class he previously belonged to.
 He gains no other benefits of that class.

 -Madness: A number of the Rusted Savant's class features cause him Wisdom damage or drain.
 This is the effect of madness taking their toll on the Savant's mind.
 Note that this damage can reduce an Savant's Wisdom score to 0, causing him to completely lose touch with reality, sending his mind reeling while his body drops to ground, helpless, as soon as the action to which Madness is being applied is completed.
 He remains in this state until his Wisdom score is raised to at least 1.
 Should the Savant avoid the Wisdom damage in some way, madness does not transfer properly and the effect is lost.